nate-browne/NotARook-ie/README.md

 Also note that this engine comes bundled with a ton of opening books in the form of Polyglot books (found in the `books/` directory).
 See the `README.md` file instead of the `books/` directory for more information.

 ### Setup and Usage
 The easiest way to use this program is to use the script by running `scripts/run.sh`.
 However, instructions for manual setup are provided below.
+The script assumes that you've installed xboard, so go ahead and do that by following the first step of the instructions below.

 #### XBoard/WinBoard setup
 <details>